top of page

 The left lobe also contains three characters, there are clues to the identity of two of these.
 The central character in a green robe has what appears to be a red diagonal cross behind him, this is likely to be St Andrew.
 The character to his left who is half hidden is holding out a collecting box perhaps indicating St Matthew / Levi.
 There seems little to help identify the third character.

-The right hand lobe again has three characters, the foreground figure in a purple robe is holding a paschal lamb but this is open to several interpretations.
-The figure to his left is holding a sceptre and is possibly female.
+The right hand lobe again has three characters, the foreground figure in a purple robe is holding a representation of the paschal lamb but this is open to several interpretations.
+John the Baptist is sometimes seen with this symbol, though he was not one of the twelve disciples.
+A less obvious possibility would be that it represents the charge that Jesus gave to Peter - "Feed my sheep".
 The third figure is largely obscured.

 The bottom lobe only contains two figures which raises the significance of only having eleven figures in each of the two quatrefoils, this idea is repeated in the top layer of the window and will be considered there.
 The figure to the left with a white robe covering a golden cassock, a white bird is sitting on his kight hand.
-Like the lamb there is no single obvious candidate from the bird, St David of Wales would be one possibility, if the bird is seen as a dove then Noah would be another and St Francis of Assissi would be a third.
-The figure to the right is carrying a castle or keep which is again open to multiple interpretations.
+Like the lamb there is no single obvious candidate from the bird.
+The figure to the right is carrying a building which may suggest Thomas as the patron saint of architects.
+For comparison with images from elsewhere click on "Details" below.